cenidetiot/ngsi-js-library/README.md

 ### OCB-sender module

-OCB-sender manipulates FIWARE-NGSIv2 objects with the aim of sending them to the FIWARE Orion Context Broker and, in this way make operations with them.
+OCB-sender manipulates FIWARE-NGSIv2 context entities with the aim of send them to the FIWARE Orion Context Broker and, in this way make operations with them.

 [ocb-sender repository](https://github.com/cenidetiot/ocb-sender)